brenmcnamara/Portfolio/ML-Job-Manager/Task.md

 running in parallel.
 When the task is complete, all the units within the task are also complete.
 A task is associated with a version.

+## Task Name and Version

+When defining a task, that task is given a name and semver version.
+The name of the task must be unique among all tasks and workflows across the project.

+## Task Unique Identifier

+To identify a task in the system, you use the [Routine ID](./Routine-ID.md) of the task.

+## Tasks are Pure, Stateless Functions

+**TODO: Fill me in**

+## Tasks Results are Cached

+**TODO: Fill me in**

 ## Defining a Single-Unit Task

 Defining a task can be as follows: